-'Psychologically Informed Environments (PIE)' is a 3-hour self-paced course from the Association for Psychological Therapies (APT), a leading provider of accredited courses for professionals working in mental health and related areas.
+'Psychologically Informed Environments (PIE)' is a 6-hour self-paced course from the Association for Psychological Therapies (APT), a leading provider of accredited courses for professionals working in mental health and related areas.

 It is the only Psychologically Informed Environments (PIE) training that is APT-accredited and also gives you access to APT’s relevant downloadable resources for use post-course.
 The course is available 'online anytime' for both teams and individuals.

-Each delegate will be registered as having attended the course and receive a certificate of completion.
+You will be registered as having attended the course and receive a certificate of completion.
+This gives you APT accreditation in PIE, and access to the relevant resources to help you implement PIE thinking subsequently.

 |